 For a 65-year-old nonsmoking female living in the 05401 zip code in Chittenden County

-When Can I Apply for a Vermont Medicare Supplement Plan?
+When Can I Enroll in a Medicare Supplement Plan?

 For most people, the best time to buy a Medicare Supplement policy in Vermont is during your initial enrollment period.
 This period lasts for six months and begins on the first day of the month in which you are both age 65 (or older) and enrolled in Medicare Part B.

 During your initial enrollment period, an insurance company can’t use medical underwriting for pricing or deciding whether to issue a policy.
 Medical underwriting is an insurance company’s process to decide, based on your medical history, whether to issue an insurance policy.

 After this enrollment period, you can buy a Medigap policy, but it may be more expensive because insurers can consider your health condition.

 However, in Vermont, some carriers offer year-round open enrollment for Medigap.
 This means you can change Medigap plans with one of these carriers at any time of the year without having to answer questions about your health.
 But, again, this does not apply to all Vermont Medigap carriers.

 Ready to learn more?